Book your stay

 This is also the house where the King and Queen of Denmark stayed during their stay in Iceland in 1926.

-Today it is home to Economy Studios, Family and Standard Studios, and of course, our Suites.
+Today it is home to Economy Studios, Family and Studios, and of course, our Suites and One Bedroom Apartments.

 Artisan House